-Fun facts about the Kangal dog breed
+Fun facts about the Sivas Kangal

 - Kangal dogs originated in the small region of Kangal of the Sivas province in Turkey.
 This area is highly isolated and cut off due to mountains and as a result, Kangals have maintained their pureblood lines and haven’t been crossed with any other dog breeds.

 - Because of their stark similarities with the Anatolian Shepherds, many people refer to Anatolian shepherd dogs as Kangal dogs.
 In reality, the two are very different breeds.
 Another breed called the aksaray malaklisi dog is also very similar to both the Kangal and Anatolian shepherd.
 However, this breed has originated in the Aksaray region of Turkey.